Early Learning with Infants and Toddlers (EDEC3002)

 UNIT OF STUDY

 This unit offers a critical overview of current theory and practice in the study of child development during the first two years of life.
 Infants and toddlers begin exploring their environment and making sense of their world from birth, constantly developing new skills over their first two years of life as they move from dependence to independence during that time.
-Early childhood educators have a responsibility to ensure that the development of infants and toddlers takes place in a safe, secure and supported environment where they can become knowledgeable and confident, autonomous learners, able to interact purposefully and respectfully with others according to their age and stage of maturity.
-This unit supports pre-service early childhood teachers' understanding of the unique developmental characteristics of infants from birth.
+Early childhood teachers have a responsibility to ensure that the development of infants and toddlers takes place in a safe, secure and supported environment where they can become knowledgeable and confident, autonomous learners, able to interact purposefully and respectfully with others according to their age and stage of maturity.
+This unit supports preservice early childhood teachers¿ understanding of the unique developmental characteristics of infants from birth.
 It views infants and toddlers as capable and resourceful, pre-disposed to form relationships and ready and enthusiastic to learn.
-The unit focuses specifically on the developmental characteristics of infants and toddlers and the caregiving strategies necessary to the promotion of their health, wellbeing, cognitive and social engagement in a safe and healthy, culturally respectful, play-based early childhood care and education environment.
-It recognises the importance of establishing trusting relationships and on-going communication between educators and families, who have the most powerful influence on children's learning and development.

 Our courses that offer this unit of study